neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 [Airbyte](https://airbyte.com/) is an open-source data integration platform that moves data from a source system to a destination system.
 Airbyte offers a large library of connectors for various data sources and destinations.

-In this guide, you will learn how to define your Neon Postgres database as a data source in Airbyte so that you can stream data to one or more of Airbyte's many supported destinations.
+In this guide, you will learn how to define your Neon Postgres database as a data source in Airbyte so that you can stream data to one or more of Airbyte's supported destinations.

 ## Prerequisites